Acute Pancreatitis

 Progression to pancreatic insufficiency

 Severe or recurrent episodes of acute pancreatitis damage enzyme-producing acinar tissue.
 With repeated injury, exocrine capacity declines and may not fully recover, leading to chronic pancreatic insufficiency.
-This progression explains the close relationship between recurrent pancreatitis, malabsorption, and long-term nutritional deficiency.
+This progression explains the link between recurrent pancreatitis, malabsorption, and long-term nutritional deficiency.
 Over time, loss of exocrine function contributes to steatorrhoea, weight loss, and fat-soluble vitamin deficiency, extending the impact of acute pancreatitis well beyond the initial inflammatory episode.

 Clinical Connections